sethcohn/mkbeat/Readme.txt

 Optionally, after the SPEED may follow a space and any character or text you wish to use for this NUMBER of beats.

+To enter a repeating pattern, enter several SPEED values separated by commas, e.g. "8@1,1,1,2,2,1,1,1,4,4,4,4" defines a sequences of 3 full beats, 2 half beats, again 3 full beats and 4 quarter beat repeated 8 times.
+You may also follow this with markers to use for each beat.
+If not all characters are specified, the default mark will be used.
+For instance, "4@1,1,1,2,2 X,-,-,O,O" will display an "X" for the first beat of the sequence, two dashes for the next two beats and finally two "O" for the last two beats, all repeated four times.

 While timing the beats it is helpful to use a sequence of letters for each beat entry, so you can quickly see which line a particular beat subtitle